Galactic-Geeks/stardust-frontend/README.md

 ```
 Run `npm i` command on the root directory

-Run `npm run dev` and you are good to go
+Run `npm run dev` and the setup is ready

+Go to `http://localhost:3000/home` in your browser